 As kids enter their teen years, their sleep needs begin to change.
 While it's recommended that teens get between eight and 10 hours of sleep a night, most get seven hours or less, often leading to irritability, moodiness, inability to focus in school and a host of other problems.

 While good sleep hygiene is important for everyone, teens, who are already going through social and hormonal changes, will certainly benefit.
-The most important - and often most difficult - tip for good sleep hygiene is following a routine.
+The most important - and often most difficult - tip for how to improve sleep is following a routine.
 Going to bed and waking up at the same time each day trains the body to know when it's time to fall asleep at night and helps teens get the consistent amount of Zs.
 Stick to the routine even on the weekends.
 Sleeping in on Sunday morning will keep you up later that night, and can make for a miserable Monday.

 - 1. Stay away from caffeine, including sodas and chocolate, from late afternoon on.